YasmineMh/text-augmentation-nlpaug/README.md

 The goal with Data Augmentation is to increase the size of our dataset by fabricating new examples using the ones we have.

-In this project, we are going to generate data from two text paragraphs each containing one example of label called Expansion Date.
+In this project, we are going to generate data from two text paragraphs each containing one example of a label called Expansion Date.

 We are going to use [nlpaug](https://github.com/makcedward/nlpaug) library.